leadpony/justify-examples/README.md

 # Justify Examples
 [![Build Status](https://travis-ci.org/leadpony/justify-examples.svg?branch=master)](https://travis-ci.org/leadpony/justify-examples)

-This project provides various kinds of code samples demonstrating how to validate JSON documents using [Justify].
+This project provides various kinds of code samples demonstrating how to validate JSON documents based on [JSON Schema Specification], using [Justify].

 ## How to Build Examples

+The following tools are required to build and run the examples.

+* JDK 8, 9, 10 or 11.
+* [Apache Maven]

-The commands below build all examples in this project.
+The commands below build all examples in this repository.

 ```bash
 $ git clone https://github.com/leadpony/justify-examples.git